fschlatt/clubs_gym/README.md

 ## API

-pyker_engine adopts the [Open AI gym](https://github.com/openai/gym) interface.
-See [pyker_engine gym](https://github.com/fschlatt/pyker_gym.git) for a full pyker_engine gym environment.
+clubs adopts the [Open AI gym](https://github.com/openai/gym) interface.
+See [clubs gym](https://github.com/fschlatt/clubs_gym.git) for a full clubs gym environment.
 To deal a new hand, call `dealer.reset()`, which returns a dictionary of observations for the current active player.
 To advance the game, call `dealer.step({bet})` with an integer bet size.
 Invalid bet sizes are always rounded to the nearest valid bet size.
 When the bet lies exactly between 2 valid bet sizes, it is always rounded down.
 For example, if the minimum raise size is 10 and the bet is 5, the bet is rounded down to 0, i.e. call or fold.

 ## Universal Deuces

 The hand evaluator is heavily inspired by the [deuces](https://github.com/worldveil/deuces/) library.
 The basic logic is identical, but the evaluator and lookup table are generalized to work for any deck configuration with number of ranks <= 13 and number of suits <= 4 and poker hands with 5 or less cards.
-See the poker [README](./pyker_engine/poker/README.md) for further details.
+See the poker [README](./clubs/poker/README.md) for further details.

 ## Limitations